 Should pregnant women worry?

 There is no evidence yet that pregnant women (and their babies) are at increased risk if they catch coronavirus, but the government is saying mums-to-be should be extra cautious for now.
 Like anyone, they should take steps to avoid infection.
-They are among people who should be "particularly stringent" in minimising their social contact, says the official advice.
+They are among people who should be "particularly stringent" in following the official advice.

 Pregnant healthcare workers are advised: